Role of SPC

 The SPC consists of 8-10 voting members from the LMU-CDM faculty, appointed by the Dean of LMU-CDM.
 One member serves as the Chair.
 A quorum is achieved when 51% of the voting members are present.
 Decisions are made by most of those present.
 The Chair votes only when needed to achieve quorum, break a tie, or create a tie to allow for further discussion.

-- Associate Dean for Student and Faculty
+- Associate Dean for Faculty and Students

-- Associate Dean of Academic Affairs
+- Associate Dean for Academic Affairs

-- Dean of Clinical Affairs
+- Associate Dean of Clinical Affairs

 - Registrar